 Tax on organization managers.
 An excise tax equal to 10% of the excess benefit may be imposed on the participation of an organization manager in an excess benefit transaction between an applicable tax-exempt organization and a disqualified person.
 This tax, which may not exceed \$10,000 with respect to any single transaction, is only imposed if the 25% tax is imposed on the disqualified person, the organization manager knowingly participated in the transaction, and the manager's participation was willful and not due to reasonable cause.
 There is also joint and several liability for this tax.
-A person may be liable for both the tax paid by the disqualified person and this organization manager tax in appropriate circumstances.
+An organization manager may be liable for both the tax on disqualified persons and on organization managers in appropriate circumstances.